Stargirl (TV series): Casting

 Brec Bassinger was cast as Courtney Whitmore / Stargirl in September 2018.
 Johns called the casting of Stargirl a difficult process, auditioning hundreds of actresses for the role.
 On why Bassinger was perfect for the role, Johns said: "Immediately...
 I knew she was Courtney.
 She has the humor, she has the enthusiasm, the energy, the innate optimism, and Brec really embodies who Stargirl is".
 The following roles were cast in November: Anjelika Washington as Beth Chapel / Doctor Mid-Nite, Yvette Monreal as Yolanda Montez / Wildcat, and Christopher James Baker as Henry King / Brainwave.
 In January 2019, Luke Wilson was cast as Pat Dugan / S.T.R.I.P.E.
 Amy Smart joined the cast as Barbara Whitmore in February, along with Neil Jackson as Jordan Mahkent / Icicle, Trae Romano as Mike Dugan, Hunter Sansone as Cameron, and Cameron Gellman as Rick Tyler / Hourman.
 Also Jake Austin Walker was cast as Henry King Jr. and Meg DeLacy cast as Cindy Burman.

 The following members of the Justice Society of America were cast in December 2018: Joel McHale as Sylvester Pemberton / Starman, Lou Ferrigno Jr. as Rex Tyler / Hourman, Brian Stapf as Ted Grant / Wildcat, and Henry Thomas as Charles McNider / Doctor Mid-Nite.
 As well, Joy Osmanski was cast as Paula Brooks / Tigress, Neil Hopkins was cast as Lawrence "Crusher" Crock / Sportsmaster, and Nelson Lee was cast as Dr. Ito / Dragon King, members of the Injustice Society.
 In April 2019, Hina Khan was cast as Anaya Bowin.
-In October 2020, Nick Tarabay joined the cast as a series regular as Eclipso while Jonathan Cake was cast as Shade and Ysa Penarejo was cast in an undisclosed role in recurring capacities for the second season, while Jim Gaffigan was cast as the voice of Thunderbolt.
+In October 2020, Nick Tarabay joined the cast as a series regular as Eclipso while Jonathan Cake was cast as Shade and Ysa Penarejo was cast in an undisclosed role in recurring capacities for the second season (later revealed to be Jennifer-Lynn Hayden / Jade, the daughter of Green Lantern), while Jim Gaffigan was cast as the voice of Thunderbolt.
 The following month, Alkoya Brunson was cast in a recurring role as Jakeem Thunder.
 In February 2021, John Wesley Shipp was revealed to be reprising his role as Jay Garrick from The Flash, albeit as an alternate version.
-Alex Collins replaces Thomas as Doctor Mid-Nite for the second season.
+Alex Collins replaced Thomas as Doctor Mid-Nite for the second season.
 Hopkins and Osmanski were promoted to series regulars for the third season in August 2021, following their recurring roles in the first season and guest appearance in the second.
 McHale was also promoted to a series regular in October for the third season following his guest appearances in the first two seasons.

 In March 2022, Tim Gabriel was cast as Todd Rice / Obsidian.
-In May 2022, Seth Green joined the cast in recasting to succeed Gaffigan who voiced Thunderbolt last season.
+In May, Seth Green joined the cast in recasting to succeed Gaffigan who voiced Thunderbolt last season.
 The third season trailer confirmed the return of Eric Goins as Steven Sharpe / Gambler, who appeared in the first but was absent from the second.